Flag families: Belgrano

 The Belgrano flag family is composed of flags of Central and South America with blue and white stripes.
 In 1812, the Argentine revolutionary general Manuel Belgrano raised a flag in Rosario, Argentina, of three horizontal stripes of blue-white-blue.
 It was formally adopted by the Government of Argentina in 1816.
-Six years later, commander-general of San Salvador Manuel José Arce selected the "Argentinian colours of Belgrano" as the national flag of the province, becoming the first additional flag of the family.
+Six years later, commander-general of El Salvador Manuel José Arce took the "Argentine colours of Belgrano" as a new national flag of that province, becoming the first additional flag of the family.
 Building on this, the flag of the Federal Republic of Central America had blue and white stripes, and all of the countries that were once part of that republic retain those stripes in some way in their flags.
 El Salvador and Nicaragua have also retained the triangular emblem of the former republic; the flag of Costa Rica has an additional red stripe.
 Argentina's and Uruguay's flags now have the Sol de Mayo.

 Red banner

 The red banner flag family is the family of flags that use large red fields or red stars as symbols of communism.
 The color red became associated with revolution when it was adopted by the Jacobins during the early days of the French Revolution as a symbol of their willingness to shed blood for their cause.
 After being used by the Paris Commune in 1871, the color became closely associated with socialism.
 The Bolsheviks used these flags as inspiration during the Russian Revolution, adopting the flag of the Soviet Union upon their victory in 1922.
 As a result, the color red became more closely associated with communism than socialism.
 The flag also featured a hammer and sickle and a red star fimbriated by gold, two symbols that also became closely associated with communism.
-As communism spread during the 20th Century, many countries, especially in Asia and Africa, adopted red flags and stars to symbolize their support for the political movement.
+As communism spread during the 20th century, many countries, especially in Asia and Africa, adopted red flags and stars to symbolize their support for the political movement.
 Every former Soviet state once flew red banners.
 All but Belarus, which simply removed the traditional communist hammer and sickle, has adopted a different flag since the fall of the Soviet Union.
 Similarly, the current flag of Mongolia removed the communist star from its flag in 1992, but kept all of the other elements.